KimmoLahti/rest_api_react/README.md

 I used CSS in Default.CSS file and imported Default.css in each component, so it was easy to use same styling in all components.

-Everything works perfectly, front-end, back-end and mongodp.
+Everything works perfectly locally, front-end, back-end and mongodp.
 Zero errors or problems.

+Render deployment backend only works if i put the server on with command "node Server.js".

-I deployed the app in Render, here is the link: https://api-react-1a8j.onrender.com/
+I deployed the app in Render, here is the link: https://api-react-dtq8.onrender.com